Freddd13/autoscore/README.md

 [HalyconMusic(ハルシオン Anime Piano Covers)](https://www.youtube.com/@HalcyonMusic) is an exceptionally talented piano content creator.
 Not only does he produce high-quality videos, but he also generously shares his sheet music for free for a limited time after his videos' release.
 To prevent missing out on the free sheet music due to a busy personal life, I created this repo to get freesheets of but not limited to him.
 However, whenever I have time, I make sure to support the channel by liking, giving coins(bilibili), favoriting and leaving a comment.
 So even if using the flow, let's not just be passive viewers.

 ## Method
-Use RSS to get user's free sheets and auto download them.
+Use github action to periodically get user's free sheets and download them.
 Finally we send files via email or upload to onedrive.
 The sensitive data is saved in Github repo's secrets thus it's safe.
 Note: If you want to enable uploading to onedrive: see [About Onedrive](#About-Onedrive).

 ## Usage